Summer Camps

 What should my child wear to camp?

-Each camper will receive one CMSM Curiosity Camp T-shirt to wear while they are at camp.
-Every camper must have the t-shirt on while they are attending for identification purposes – it helps us to easily see them while playing in the Museum.
+Each camper will receive a CMSM Curiosity Camp T-shirt to wear while they are at camp.
+This shirt will go over the clothes they are wearing.
+Every camper must have the t-shirt on while they are attending camp for identification purposes.
+Campers will receive a clean t-shirt when they arrive at each camp and we will take them to wash at the end of each camp.

-Campers should wear clothes that they can be comfortable in and explore in all of our environments.
+Campers should wear clothes that they can be comfortable in and explore in all our environments.
 Closed shoes are best for playing in the Museum.
-Non-strap sandals or flip flops are not recommended.
-We will be climbing, going outside for each camp and we will be interacting with water and elements of nature.
+Sandals or flip flops are not recommended.
+We will be climbing, going outside for each camp, and interacting with water and elements of nature.
+In winter months we will be using our outdoor exhibits and may be playing in the snow.

 Curiostiy Camp Policies and FAQ